Small group tour of World Heritage sites and more in the Southern States of Australia

 Small group tour of World heritage sites and more of the Southern States of Australia.

-An escorted small group Australian for mature and senior travellers is a of learning around the Southern edges of the Murray Darling basin and up to the upper southern part of this complex river basin north of Mildura.
-It provides the traveller on this escorted small group Australian tours offered by Odyssey for like minded people who are curious about .
-The itinerary over the 15 days is to , heading south east initially across Southern to Victoria and Port Fairy.
-The group then continues up through central Western Victoria to Hamilton and then Naracoote and on into the lower part of the Murray Darling basin in of the learning opportunity to gain an insight into Aboriginal habitation land management over some 40,000 years and then more recently the veneer of European settlement in the last two centuries on the landscape.
-It is part of a portfolio of Mildura, to Broken Hill and then back into to via Burns.
+An escorted small group tour of some of the World Heritage sites Australia for for mature and senior travellers is a journey of learning around the Southern edges of the Murray Darling basin and up to the upper southern part of this complex river basin north of Mildura.
+It provides the traveller on this escorted small group tour of South Australia the learning opportunity to gain an insight into Aboriginal habitation land management over some 60,000 years and then more recently the veneer of European settlement in the last two centuries on the landscape.
+A key part of this tour are the visits to the World heritage area of Mungo in the Willandra lakes region, Budj Bijm and Narcoorte which is one of the key Australian fossil mammal sites in the study of megafauna.
+There are other better known World Heritage sites of Australia listed for the traveller that feature on the UNESCO world heritage list, such as Uluru Kata tjuta, the Blue Mountains, Fraser Island, Cathedral gorge in Western Australia the Bungle bungle (Purunululu).
+This small group tour of World Heritage sites takes you to those of key interest in It is part of a portfolio of Australian Outback tours offered by Odyssey for like minded people who are curious about Outback Australia.
+The itinerary over the 17 days is Adelaide to Adelaide, heading south east initially across Southern Australia to Victoria and Port Fairy.
+The group then continues up through central Western Victoria to Hamilton and then Naracoorte and on into the lower part of the Murray Darling basin in Mildura, to Broken Hill and then back into South Australia to Adelaide via Burns.

 Passing through the Mallee

-In Victoria, south-western New South Wales, and , this passes through swathes of mallee .
-‘Mallee woodlands’ have been listed by the Australian Department of Environment and Energy as one of the 32 ‘Major Vegetation Groups’ of .
-Mallee is defined by the predominance of the mallee eucalyptus, a stocky eucalyptus with several stems, which grows on semi-arid soil.
-Mallee spreads in a belt across the south of , centring around the Murray River in western Victoria and eastern , the Eyre Peninsula west of , and the 'wheat belt' of .
+In Victoria, south-western New South Wales, and South Australia, this tour passes through swathes of mallee country.
+‘Mallee woodlands’ have been listed by the Australian Department of Environment and Energy as one of the 32 ‘Major Vegetation Groups’ of Australia.
+Mallee country is defined by the predominance of the mallee eucalyptus, a stocky eucalyptus with several stems, which grows on semi-arid soil.
+Mallee country spreads in a belt across the south of Australia, centring around the Murray River in western Victoria and eastern South Australia, the Eyre Peninsula west of Adelaide, and the 'wheat belt' of Western Australia.

 Though each group held custodianship over particular lands, the Murray River peoples shared an overlapping culture, with closely-related languages and spiritual beliefs.
 People around the Murray River believed in an all-Father who was the creator of all things, though he bore different names to different peoples – Bunjil the eaglehawk to the Wotjobaluk and Kulin people, Tha-tha-pulli to the Wadi Wadi, and Tulong to the Dadi Dadi.